-You can use references to access properties of resources.
-For example, when you define a virtual machine in your configuration, you do not yet know its IP address.
-However, you can still use a reference to the IP address.
-When you deploy your configuration, the VM is created first, and Deployment Manager gets the external IP address when it is available.
+With references, you can access properties that are not defined until the resource is created.
+For example, when you define a virtual machine in your configuration, you do not know its IP address.
+However, you can create a reference to the IP address.

-properties section of both your virtual machine instances, replace the value of
+properties section of both your virtual machine instances, note that

-network with a reference to the new network's
+network have a reference to the new network's

 networkInterfaces: - network: $(ref.a-new-network.selfLink)

 Deploy the configuration